 If student residency status is Non-Resident (Undetermined), including Running Start and Transitional Studies students, submit the Undetermined Residency Form.

 Military Personnel - Veterans and Active Duty

 Active duty military, Washington National Guard members, and their spouses and dependents qualify as residents for tuition purposes.
-The student's (or sponsor's) military orders and military ID must be submitted to Admissions in Bldg.
+The student's (or sponsor's) military orders and military ID or DD-214 must be submitted to Admissions in Bldg.
 8 or emailed to email@example.com.

-If the above criteria has been met, the student may complete the Washington Higher Education Residency Affidavit and submit the completed form to firstname.lastname@example.org or in Bldg.
+If the above criteria has been met, the student may complete the Washington State Higher Education Residency Affidavit and submit the completed form to firstname.lastname@example.org or in Bldg.
 8.